Codecademy Pro: Worth It or Waste of Money?

 Alternatives to Codecademy Pro

-While Codecademy Pro offers a comprehensive learning experience, several other online coding platforms provide alternatives tailored to various learning styles, budgets, and goals.
+While Codecademy Pro offers a comprehensive learning experience, other online coding platforms provide alternatives tailored to various learning styles, budgets, and goals.

 Here’s a closer look at some popular platforms and how they compare.